20 BEST Things To Do In Kelowna (British Columbia)

 Meadow Vista Honey Wine

-At this meadery, one of the best things to do is walk around the gift shop, which offers unique bee and honey products.
-Try ordering a charcuterie board and a “meadjito” (mead combined with a mojito) which I enjoy on the picnic tables on site.
+One of the best things to do at this meadery is walk around the gift shop, which offers unique bee and honey products.
+Try ordering a charcuterie board and a “meadjito” (mead combined with a mojito), which I enjoy on the picnic tables on site.
 While you’re there, be sure to take a walk around the gardens to admire the vegetation and the bee hives.

 Enjoy Checking out a Cidery